AmitCSE99/AmitCSE99/README.md

 ### Hi there 👋
+My Name is Amitendu Mallick.
+I am Web Developer and a student in Techno International Newtown!
 <!--
 **AmitCSE99/AmitCSE99** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.